 Do you manage research data at UBC?
 This 1.5 hour workshop is geared toward graduate students, faculty and lab managers who want to learn best practices, tools and techniques in research data management.
 You'll learn how to create a data management plan that will help you comply with funder recommendations and regulations.

-Workshops for 2017 will be announced shortly.
+Workshops for Fall, 2018 will be announced shortly.

 Our Pixelating Digital Humanities Mixers are chance for researchers interested in the digital humanities to come together and learn about DH topics and events.
 Sometimes we meet in open co-working sessions where we get a chance to work on our DH projects with the help of our fellow digital humanists, and other times guest speakers are invited to talk on a current DH topic.